Jena-Thaipham/music_business/README.md

   - Which genres are gaining popularity?
   - What characteristics define the most popular tracks?
   - How do demographics (age, location) influence music preferences?
-- **Trends and Patterns**: Use visualization tools like Tableau or Power BI to present music consumption trends.
+- **Trends and Patterns**: Use visualization tools like Tableau to present music consumption trends.

 ### 4. Business Insights
 - **Market Analysis**: Identify emerging genres and artists for record labels to focus on.